TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+=  5.15.2 ( 21.06.2023 ) =
+* Fix - Fixed an issue where coupons are not being added to test emails.
+* Fix - Enhanced encryption key check.

 = 5.15.1 ( 13.06.2023 ) =
 * Fix - Removed backward compatibility for old reminder email links.